phayes/sidefuzz/README.md

 Fuzzing Targets can be found here: https://github.com/phayes/sidefuzz-targets

 **SideFuzz is a work in progress.
-There could be bugs that may result in inaccurate results.**
+There could be bugs that may result in inaccurate results.
+For example, see https://github.com/phayes/sidefuzz/issues/8**

 ### How it works